ruitaolin/TODO/README.md

-# A Triple-Outcome Double-Criterion Optimal (TODO) Design
+# A Triple-Outcome Double-Criterion Optimal (TODO) Design for Dose Monitoring-and-Optimization in Multi-Dose Randomized Trials

 R codes to implement triple-outcome double-criterion optimal design in multi-dose randomized trials.